 While going through the details, I was reminded of my own mistakes which I did in the starting years of my working life.
-Like him the first loan I took was in the 2nd month of my first job, for my first ever vehicle.
+Like him, the first loan I took was in the 2nd month of my first job, for my first-ever vehicle.
 What a great feeling that was!!
 Then I took a personal loan to invest in penny stocks, which was a big blunder.
 Stocks became zero but I paid EMIs for 3 full years.
-My loan portfolio kept on increasing with credit card, more personal loans to pay off credit card dues, car loan and then home loan.
-This kept on going till I got into financial planning and got serious towards my future.
+My loan portfolio kept on increasing with credit card, more personal loans to pay off credit card dues, car loan, and then home loan.
+This kept on going until I got into financial planning and got serious towards my future.

 Besides budgeting and cash flow management, which should be their starting point, I discussed with them a few factors they should consider before deciding on which loans they should focus their energies on, to clear off.

-Below are some factors which one should consider and work in reducing the debt exposure.
+Below are some factors which one should consider and work in reducing debt exposure.

 1. Type of loan:

 Depending on the productivity a loan brings in your personal finance, these are categorized into 2 parts – Good loans and bad loans.